theam/aws-lambda-haskell-runtime/doc/02-adding-a-handler.md

 ```

 Note how we are using `Right` to return the value in case everything went **right**, and `Left` if something went wrong.

+Now let's see how to register this handler into our runtime.